shotgunsoftware/tk-toolchain/README.md

 Known limitations:

-- Only works with applications that do not depend on DCC specific code.
+- Only works with applications that do not depend on DCC-specific code.
 - The app can use frameworks, but they need to be compatible with the latest version of `tk-framework-qtwidgets`, `tk-framework-shotgunutils` and `tk-framework-widget`